Learn Clojure faster, use Clojure wisely.

 - I write all my code in Eclipse with the help of the Counterclockwise plugin for Clojure.
 This includes the ontology, defined as a huge pile of Clojure vector, map, and keyword literals, which is prepared for delivery to the browser by dumping it to JSON.

-- This site is built using Ring, Compojure, and Enlive — all wonderful Clojure web libraries — and assembled and deployed on Heroku using Leiningen.
+- This site is built using Ring, Compojure, and Enlive — all wonderful Clojure web libraries — and assembled in Hudson using the clojure-maven-plugin for Maven.
 The runtime data access for the site (used only for accounting, analytics, and other miscellanea) is all AWS S3 and SDB, the latter accessed using the rummage library for Clojure.

 - …and, of course, Clojure itself.
 In particular, the metadata available at runtime for each function, macro, etc. is what enables the trivial harvesting of documentation and source code.
 And, of course, I quite love the language, and am forever indebted to Rich Hickey for improving my life as a programmer more than any other language or tool I've ever encountered.